DevExpress/gimp-dx-screenshot/README.md

-# GIMP Plugins for Screenshot Processing
+# GIMP Scripts for Screenshot Processing
-## A collection of Script-Fu scripts used in DevExpress for screenshot design
+## A collection of Script-Fu scripts used in DevExpress to design screenshots

 ### [dx-pointer](dx-pointer.scm)
 Adds mouse pointer to screenshot image and applies shadow and/or motion effect.